Earth Observation Satellite Scheduling with Graph Neural Networks and Monte Carlo Tree Search: Experiments

 \subsection{Unitary Score}

 First, we compare our approach to baselines on a relaxed problem: we try to maximize the number of acquisitions scheduled, irrespectively of their priority or utility.
-This measure of performance is insensitive to the large gaps in acquisitions utility discussed in Section~ \ref{sec:reinforcement_learning}.
+This measure of performance is insensitive to the large gaps in acquisitions utility discussed in Section \ref{sec:reinforcement_learning}.
 We run two experiments:

-\paragraph{Single problem:} First, we want to measure if our models and algorithms can possibly achieve competitive performance on a given problem.
-We train our learner on a single problem with a total of 106 acquisitions and let it overfit as much as it needs, as long as it achieves great performance.
-As illustrated in Fig.\ \ref{fig:unitary_scores}-left, we observe that it is indeed able to beat both the greedy algorithm and RAMP scores.
+\paragraph{Single problem} First, we want to measure if our models and algorithms can possibly achieve competitive performance on a given problem.
+We train our learner on a single problem with a total of 106 acquisitions and let it overfit as much as needed, as long as it achieves great performance.
+As illustrated in Fig.~\ref{fig:unitary_scores_single}, we observe that it is indeed able to outperform both the greedy algorithm and RAMP scores.
 This result shows that our architecture is able to implement very powerful policies.
-In the next set of experiments, we put it to the challenge of realistic learning environment.
+In the next set of experiments, we put it to the challenge of a realistic learning environment.

-\paragraph{Generalization:} To measure the ability to transfer knowledge from one task to another, we train on 128 problems of about 100 acquisitions and test on 31 unseen problems of similar size.
-The learning curve of Fig.\ \ref{fig:unitary_scores}-right shows the evolution of the performance on the test set, as learning progresses.
-We also measure the number of times where Wheatley's performances are above, below or equal to the greedy algorithm and RAMP (Fig.\ \ref{fig:unitary_generalization}) on the test problems.
+\paragraph{Generalization} To measure the ability to transfer knowledge from one task to another, we train on 128 problems of about 100 acquisitions and test on 31 unseen problems of similar size.
+The learning curve of Fig.~\ref{fig:unitary_scores_gene} shows the evolution of the performance on the test set, as learning progresses.
+It peaks at around 600 training steps before slowly decreasing due to overfitting.
+We also measure the number of times where Wheatley's performances are above, below or equal to the greedy algorithm (Fig. \ \ref{fig:unitary_generalization_greedy}) and RAMP (Fig.\ \ref{fig:unitary_generalization_ramp}) on the 31 test problems.
 This shows that our system is able to generalize to unseen problems, outperforming the currently deployed solution.